P=have O=don’t have it

 the Second World War and everything had to start from scratch in 1953.

-the recent 50 years, as the result of devoted activities of some ten Museum
+the course of the recent 50 years, as the result of devoted activities of some

-employees, the material of the uniquely rich Museum holdings has been
+ten Museum employees, the material of the uniquely rich Museum holdings has

 departments: the Post Department, Telecommunications Department, Philatelic